Ski holidays in Courchevel 1850, France

 Intermediates should head to the long reds accessed via the Creux Noirs and Marmottes chairlifts; Experts will find some steep slopes and couloirs such as the Grand Couloir sweeping down from Saulire.
 If the snow is good, head for the blacks over on the Col de la Loze which will take you all the way down to Courchevel Le Praz, weaving through the trees on the lower slopes.
 There are some excellent off-piste opportunities too, hire a guide to seek out the untracked areas.

-Après-ski, Restaurants and Activities in Courchevel 1850
+Après-ski, restaurants and other activities in Courchevel 1850

 Après ski is busy without being rowdy in Courchevel.
 There are lots of bars on the main street and around the Croisette to try but our favourite is the Mangeoire Piano Bar.
 After dinner the 2 clubs that attract the crowds are Kudetas (Le Kalico) and Le Caves de Courchevel.